smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/02-Scraping/README.md

-In this second exercise, we will put in practise the Scraping techniques covered in this morning's lecture.
+In this exercise, we will put in practise the Scraping techniques covered in this morning's lecture.
 The goal will be to automatically extract information from a website with Python.

 The website we are scrapping is [books.toscrape.com](http://books.toscrape.com/).
 It's a website which has been created exactly for that purpose!
 To learn how to scrape.